-So use this time to find new revenue streams – e.g. setting up an online store or using third-party retailers like Amazon to make your products accessible – and think about how you can put them in place as soon as possible.
+So use this time to find new earning opportunities.
+What about setting up an online store?
+Or using third-party retailers like Amazon to make your products easily accessible?
+Also think about how you can put them in place as soon as possible.

-Be prepared for the fact that once lockdowns around the world are lifted, it’s very possible that many consumers might continue to avoid crowded places, unnecessary outings to stores, and even hold back on making certain purchases as they tighten their purse strings.
+Be prepared for the fact that once lockdowns around the world are lifted, it’s very possible that many consumers might continue avoiding crowded places, unnecessary outings to stores, and even hold back on making certain purchases as they tighten their purse strings.

 Those new streams are what could help you survive now and carry you through the foreseeable future.